 - An icon for each garbage collection event.

-However, not all profiling data is visible by default.
+However, if you're using a device running Android 7.1 or lower, not all profiling data is visible by default.
 If you see a message that says, "Advanced profiling is unavailable for the selected process," you need to enable advanced profiling to see the following:

 - Event timeline